Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation: , N=4, U(1) 4 gauged supergravity

 \section{\texorpdfstring{\(\mathcal{N}=2\), \(U(1)^4\)}{N=4, U(1)\textasciicircum 4} gauged supergravity}

 The authors of \cite{Cvetic:1999xp, Chong:2004na} have considered $\mathcal{N}=2$, $U(1)^4$ gauged supergravity theory obtained from the maximal $\mathcal{N}=8$, $SO(8)$ gauged supergravity theory.
 It is considered that the model is also obtained from the eleven-dimensional supergravity by taking dimensional reduction on $S^{7}$.
-The truncated model involves three dilaton fields $\phi_i$, axion fields $\chi_i$, and four gauge fields $A^{I}_{\mu}$.
-In the convention of \cite{Chow:2013gba}, the bosonic part of the Lagrangian form is given by
+The truncated model involves three dilaton fields $\varphi_i$, axion fields $\chi_i$, and four gauge fields $A^{I}_{\mu}$.
+While the total Lagrangian density is complicated, the scalar part is given by